rockymadden/react-github-repos/readme.md

 ## Using
-In addition to these quick usage examples, also check out the [example directory](https://github.com/rockymadden/react-github-repos/tree/master/example) which includes full HTML, JavaScript, and CSS examples.
+In addition to these quick usage examples, also check out the [example directory](https://github.com/rockymadden/react-github-repos/tree/master/example) which includes full HTML, JavaScript, and CSS.

 __Basic:__
 ```javascript